JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### ignoreUnacceptableWarnings
 {#tasks-verifyplugin-ignoreunacceptablewarnings}

-Specifies whether the build should fail when the verifications performed by this task emit unacceptable warnings.
+Specify whether the build should fail when the verifications performed by this task emit unacceptable warnings.

 {style="narrow"}
 Type